Meissner-Like Currents of Photons in Anomalous Superradiant Phases: Abstract

 \section{Abstract}

-The Meissner effect, a signature feature of superconductors, involves circular surface currents that cancel an external field.
-In this study, we present our findings on Meissner-like currents of photons in highly tunable light-matter interaction systems.
-In a quantum Rabi zigzag chain exposed to a staggered magnetic field, we identify a Meissner superradiant phase, manifesting persistent chiral edge currents in the ground state.
-Counter-flowing edge currents arise in each species of cavities,leading to complete cancellation of net currents throughout the entire chain.
-This phenomenon is analogous to surface currents in the Meissner effect.
-The Meissner phase is signaled by the unusual scaling exponents of the lowest excitation energy, which exhibit anomalous criticality with and without geometric frustration in each species.
-Intriguingly, adjusting the staggered flux induces transitions from the Meissner phase to either the even-chiral or odd-chiral superradiant phases, where the chiral edge currents flow exclusively in even or odd cavities, respectively.
-Additionally, by enhancing interspecies interactions, chiral currents vanish in a ferromagnetic superradiant phase.
-Our realization of Meissner-like currents of photons opens avenues for exploring edge state interferometry and quantum Hall effects within light-matter coupling platforms.
+We present Meissner-like photon currents in a quantum Rabi zigzag chain under staggered synthetic magnetic fields.
+The ground state of the Meissner superradiant phase hosts persistent chiral edge currents in a sequence of cancellation of antiparallel vortex pairs, akin to surface currents of the Meissner effect in superconductors.
+The Meissner phase displays distinct vortex structures and anomalous scaling exponents, arising from geometric frustration effects.
+Modifying the staggered flux triggers transitions to even- or odd-vortex superradiant phases, where the chiral edge currents flow exclusively in even or odd cavities with localized vortices, respectively.
+Enhanced interspecies interactions induce the vanishing of currents in a ferromagnetic superradiant phase.
+Our results enable observation of stabilized photon vortices and edge currents with analogy to quantum Hall-like robustness in light-matter coupling systems.